lhs-open/lhs-guide/docs/index.md

 -	Detect signals about the benefits and risks of various therapies in the general population.
 -	Identify rare side effects and benefits that are beyond the reach of RCTs.
--	Provide community-level data that can lead to new hypotheses that can then be tested in clinical trials.
+-	Provide community-level data that can lead to new hypotheses to be tested in clinical trials.
 -	Provide data for developing predictive models.
 -	Provide estimates of effectiveness tailored to individual patients。
 -	Used in conjunction with RCTs to test the external validity of the RCTs in a more representative population and assess the heterogeneity of the treatment response.